-One of the most obvious ways to add romance to your relationship is to display more affection towards your partner.
+One of the most obvious ways to be romantic in your relationship is to display more affection towards your partner.

-Make it a point to give your spouse a long, tight hug and a big kiss on the lips when you see each other each evening before you start in on the dinner preparation.
+Make it a point to give your partner a long, tight hug and a big kiss on the lips when you see each other each evening before you start the dinner preparation.

-It will connect you and remind you that this is your special person, and you are grateful for them.
+It will connect you and remind you that this is your particular person, and you are grateful for them.

 Too tired for sex?
 Do it anyway.
 The desire will make itself known if you just get started.

-Couples need sex to feel connected, and if you put this off too long, your connection will weaken.
+Couples need sex to feel connected; if you put this off too long, your connection might weaken.
 Lovemaking doesn’t have to be long, but once you get going, you might find yourselves stretching it out just because it is so nice!

-Make it a point to compliment your spouse at least once a day.
-It doesn’t have to be a huge statement, just a “How nice you look in that outfit!” or “Yum, the dinner you are cooking smells delicious!” will do.
+How to bring romance into a relationship?
+Make it a point to compliment yourpartner at least once daily.
+It doesn’t have to be a huge statement.
+Just a “How nice you look in that outfit!” or “Yum, the dinner you are cooking smells delicious!” will do.

 We sometimes forget that even in long-term relationships, we all need to be recognized and validated.

-See something that reminds you of your spouse?
+See something that reminds you of your partner?
 Buy it and give it to them now.

-No reason to wait until their birthday…a surprise present says, “This made me think of you, and I knew it would give you pleasure.”
-That sends a romantic message to them.
+No reason to wait until their birthday; a surprise present says, “This made me think of you, and I knew it would give you pleasure.”

 9. Create a playlist of romantic songs